kinshuk4/daily-coding-problem-solutions/prob151_200/README.md

 This problem was asked by Twitch.

 Describe what happens when you type a URL into your browser and press Enter.

+184 (Easy)

+This problem was asked by Amazon.

+Given `n` numbers, find the greatest common denominator between them.

+For example, given the numbers `[42, 56, 14]`, return `14`.